Stochastic decomposition for $\ell_p$-norm symmetric survival functions on the positive orthant: Max-infinitely divisible laws with -norm symmetric exponent measures

 establishing the claim. \end{proof}

+The important aspects of the stochastic representation (\ref{shortref}) are that the random variables $\eta_k:=G_{\nu}^{-1}(\xi_1+\ldots+\xi_k)$ are independent of the random vectors $\bm{Z}^{(k)}$, and that the latter are bounded in the unit ball of the $\ell_p$-norm.
+Thus, this stochastic representation reflects the sequential integration (\ref{factor_ident}) in stochastic terms, with the $\eta_k$ accounting for the radial part and the $\bm{Z}^{(k)}$ for the directional (and in particular bounded) part.
+In the language of Poisson random measure, the random point measure

+is a stochastic representation of a Poisson random measure on $(0,\infty] \times [0,1]^d$ with mean measure $\nu \times \IP(\bm{Z} \in \mathrm{d}\bm{z})$, and the points $\{\eta_k\}_{k \geq 1}$ denote a decreasing enumeration of the points of a Poisson random measure on $(0,\infty]$ with mean measure $\nu$.
+The fact that $\nu$ is non-finite implies that for arbitrary $\epsilon>0$ almost all $\eta_k$ lie within the interval $(0,\epsilon]$ almost surely, i.e.\ the $\eta_k$ tend to zero.
+Together with the boundedness of the $\bm{Z}^{(k)}$ this implies that the component-wise maxima in the stochastic representation (\ref{shortref}) are well-defined, since intuitively only the first few $k$ have non-negligible size.

 Finally, it remains to be explained how to simulate random vectors $\bm{Y}$ with stochastic representation (\ref{stoch_maxid}) exactly, because it involves a maximum over infinitely many numbers.
-To this end, the decisive aspect is that the $\bm{Z}^{(k)}$ are bounded in $[\bm{0},\bm{1}]$, due to our disintegration result.
-This allows to generalize the algorithm of \cite{mai18} for the case $p=1$ to the general case $p \geq 1$, which is briefly explained.
+To this end, the decisive aspect is that the $\bm{Z}^{(k)}$ are bounded in $[\bm{0},\bm{1}]$, due to our decomposition into directional and radial part.
+This allows to generalize the algorithm of \cite{mai18} for the case $p=1$ to the general case $p \geq 1$, as we now explain.
 If we denote

 the $j$-th component of $\bm{Y}$ in (\ref{stoch_maxid}) is actually equal to

 and the random variable $N$ is independent of $j$ and almost surely finite, since $\bm{Z}$ is bounded.
 Summarizing, Algorithm \ref{algo_maxid} is an exact simulation algorithm for $\bm{Y}$, with \textproc{SimulateExp}$(n)$ denoting a sub-routine that generates $n$ iid standard exponentials.